List of Coronation Street characters introduced in 2010: Chris Gray

 In December 2010, Chris is a guest at Peter Barlow's (Chris Gascoyne) stag night party at The Joinery Bar.
 He provokes Lloyd several times during the evening and eventually trips him over on purpose.
 This causes Lloyd to lash out and punch Chris in the face and they break into a fight.
 The fight is cut short, however, when a huge explosion tears through The Joinery.
 Chris is shown to be injured under the rubble when Lloyd saves Chris by lifting him to safety.
 Chris is grateful for this and is later shown being tended to in The Rovers by Dr. Carter.
-Later on, Chris then apologises to Lloyd for what he did and they shake hands, suggesting they have put their differences aside.
+Later on, Chris apologises to Lloyd for what he did and they shake hands, suggesting they have put their differences aside.

 Despite the fact that he is now dating Maria, Chris is still jealous of Lloyd's relationship with Cheryl.
 He pays a dodgy friend to burgle Janice Battersby's (Vicky Entwistle) flat and frames Lloyd by placing the stolen goods in the boot of his cab.
 Lloyd is aghast that he is being blamed for the crime, after Cheryl discovers the gearbag containing the items.
 However, the couple soon realise that Chris is behind the crime and Cheryl tells her husband that she wants a divorce.

 After showing signs of illness, Chris is diagnosed with a brain tumour.
 He breaks up with Maria and Lloyd invites him to move in with him, Cheryl and Russ.
 Chris is informed the treatment for his tumour is working, but he tells Cheryl he is getting worse.
 Chris admits to Cheryl he still loves her and they begin an affair.
 Lloyd discovers their affair and he has a fight with Chris, which results in Chris hitting his head on the kerb.
 He is rushed to hospital, where Cheryl discovers his lies and tells him that she and Russ want nothing more to do with him and she later leaves Weatherfield with Russ.
-Chris' lies become knowledge to the rest of the street and he attempts to start a fight with Lloyd in The Rovers, although he is quickly thwarted by Owen.
+Chris's lies become knowledge to the rest of the street and he attempts to start a fight with Lloyd in The Rovers, although he is quickly thwarted by Owen.
 After being barred from the pub by landlady Stella Price (Michelle Collins), fired from his job by Owen and evicted from his flat by Jason, Chris gets into a taxi and leaves Weatherfield.